Issuin icon

 1. Set up a webhook endpoint.

-3. Authenticate the cardholder using the information from the authentication webhook.
+3. Authenticate the cardholder using the information from the relayed authentication webhook.

 4. Finalize the cardholder authentication using the 3D secure challenge ID from the webhook and the SDK output from the authentication step.

-Your integration must be able to receive and process webhooks for authentication requests.
+Your integration must be able to receive and process webhooks for relayed authentication requests.
+The flow to set up relayed authentication webhooks is as follows:

-1. Create an endpoint on your server that:
+1. You create an endpoint on your server that:

 • Can receive a JSON object.